go-gorm/gorm/README.md

 ## Callbacks

 Callback is a function defined to a struct, the function would be run when reflect a struct to database.
-If the function return an error, will prevent following operations. (for example, stop inserting, updating)
+If a function return error, gorm will prevent future operations and do rollback

 Those callbacks are defined now: